How do interest rates affect investments?

 When the Federal Reserve changes interest rates, it can affect your portfolio.

 Interest rate fluctuations can send ripple effects throughout the economy.
-While the recent interest rate cuts are meant to support and stimulate current economic activity, it’s possible they also have an impact on stocks, bonds and other investments.
+While the recent interest rate cuts are meant to support and stimulate current economic activity, it’s possible these effects could have an impact on stocks, bonds and other investments.

-When reviewing the Fed’s previous actions, you can see these scenarios map out.
+Reviewing the Fed’s previous actions shows how these scenarios map out.
 For example, leading up to and during the financial crisis in 2007 and 2008, the Fed drastically lowered rates to help jump-start a flagging economy.
 Eight years later, rates were still hovering close to zero.
 As the economy strengthened, the Fed raised interest rates 9 times between 2015 and 2018.

 More recently, the Fed cut interest rates 3 times in 2019 as the economy showed signs of slowing, and twice in 2020 – to near zero again – to curb the economic effects of the coronavirus pandemic.1 Current high inflation numbers have already led the Fed to increase interest rates for the first time since 2018, with additional hikes planned through 2023.

 Interest rates and bonds have an inverse relationship: When interest rates rise, bond prices fall, and vice versa.
 Newly issued bonds will have higher coupons after rates rise, making bonds with low coupons issued in the lower-rate environment worth less.

 It’s helpful to understand the following three concepts regarding the bond and interest rate relationship.